 If the agent receives an H signal, then the likelihood of accepting is obtained by calculating PAH.
 The equation says that, by virtue of the fact that q > 0.5, the first agent, acting only on his private signal, will always increase his estimate of p with an H signal.
 Similarly, it can be shown that an agent will always decrease his expectation of p when he receives a low signal.
 If the value, V, of accepting is equal to the value of rejecting, then an agent will accept if he believes p > 0.5, and reject otherwise.
 Because this agent started out with the assumption that both accepting and rejecting are equally viable options (p = 0.5), the observation of an H signal will allow him to conclude that accepting is the rational choice.

-The second agent then considers both the first agent's decision and his own signal, again in a rational fashion.
-In general, the nth agent considers the decisions of the previous n-1 agents, and his own signal.
+Lemma for Multiple Signals In general, the nth agent considers the decisions of the previous n-1 agents, and his own signal.
 He makes a decision based on Bayesian reasoning to determine the most rational choice.

-PAPrevious Signals,Personal Information=pqa+1-qbpqa1-qb+1-p1-qaqb
+PGS=PGPrevious Signals,Personal Information=pqa+1-qbpqa1-qb+1-p1-qaqb

 Where a is the number of accepts in the previous set plus the agent's own signal, and b is the number of rejects.
 Thus, a+b=n.

+Majority voting over signals

+PGS>PG if a>b;

+PGS=PG if a=b;

+PGS<PG if a<b.

+The nth agent from sequential decision-making

+Assumptions: previous decisions are available while the nth decision maker cannot know the previous private information from the previous n-1 agents.

+As long as the difference between the number of accepting and rejecting is more than 2, a cascade begins.

+The likelihood of information cascade given large group is very high.

+Managerial implications

+Organizational Behavior: Group Thinking, Brainstorm before Consensus

+Marketing: New Product Promotion on Social Media (Adoption information)

+Discussion

+Making private information public can prevent or break information cascade.

+When extending the model with binary variable to non-binary variables, the general intuition holds.

+When giving different weights for public versus private information, the general intuition holds.

+Payoffs vary from person to person.
+The model assumes that when the correct decision is to accept (with prior p), individuals will be more likely to see an H, and conversely, when the correct decision is to reject, individuals are more likely to see an L signal.
+It is possible that this matrix is not symmetric but the general intuition holds.

+Not all previous information are available.

+There is no contextual or psychological factor included in this model.

+McCoy’s Paper on Nature.

+Both of them use Bayes’ Rule and talk about decision-making.

+What if every agent can report his confidence level?

+Can McCoy’s rule extend to group thinking?

+Take-Home Message

+When people can see what others do but not what they know, there is an initial period when people rely on their own private information, but as time goes on, the population can tip into a situation where people begin ignoring their own information and following the crowd.
+But, they are behaving fully rationally.